Time to Spike? Understanding the Representational Power of Spiking Neural Networks in Discrete Time: Proofs

-\item Let $\gA = \cup_{i=1}^n \gA_i \subset \sR^d$ be a hyperplane arrangement that consists of $n$ disjoint families $\gA_i$, $i=1,\hdots,n$, of finitely many hyperplanes, where the hyperplanes within each family $\gA_i$ are parallel.
-We say that the \textbf{families $\gA_i$ are in \emph{general position}} if the set $\set{a_1, \hdots, a_n}$ with any choices $a_i \in \gA_i$, $i\in [n]$ (in the rest of the paper we will call such a subset a \emph{representative subset} of $\gA$) form a hyperplane arrangement in general position. \end{itemize} \end{definition}

-Informally, a hyperplane arrangement in $\sR^d$ is in general position if and only if no pair of hyperplanes are parallel and no set of $d+1$ hyperplanes coincide.
+\item Let $\cup_{i=1}^n \gA_i \subset \sR^d$ be a hyperplane arrangement that consists of $n$ different families $\gA_i$, $i\in[n]$, of finitely many hyperplanes, where the hyperplanes within each family $\gA_i$ are parallel.
+We say that the \textbf{families} $\gA_i$ are in \textbf{general position} if the set $\set{a_1, \hdots, a_n}$ with any choices $a_i \in \gA_i$, $i\in [n]$ form a hyperplane arrangement in general position.
+We call such a subset $\set{a_1, \hdots, a_n}$ a \textbf{representative subset} of $\cup_{i=1}^n \gA_i$. \end{itemize} \end{definition} \begin{remark} Informally, a hyperplane arrangement in $\sR^d$ is in general position if and only if no pair of hyperplanes is parallel and no set of $d+1$ hyperplanes coincides.
 The notion of general position for families of parallel hyperplanes requires the same conditions for every representative subset.
 It is obvious that whenever the non-parallelism is satisfied by any representative subset, it is satisfied by all such subsets.
-However, it is in general more difficult to control whether the coincidence is satisfied.
+However, it is in general more difficult to control whether the second condition is satisfied. \end{remark}

 While the fundamental theorem of Zaslavsky \cite{zaslavsky_theorem_1975,book_enum_combinatorics_2011} establishes an abstract way to compute the number of regions in the general case via the so-called characteristic polynomials, we only focus on the special case of hyperplanes created by discrete-time LIF-SNNs, which consist of a collection of families of (the same number of) parallel hyperplanes.
-Furthermore, we are only interested in a possibly tight upper bound instead of the exact number of regions.
-Such an upper bound is demonstrated in the following lemma, whose proof is based on the 'deletion-restriction' principle (or simply recursion) and simplified to our described special case. \begin{lemma} Let $n,k,d \in \sN$.
+The following lemma demonstrates a tight upper bound on the number of regions created in hyperplanes in those special configurations. \begin{lemma} Let $n,k,d \in \sN$.
 Consider a hyperplane arrangement $\gA = \cup_{i=1}^n \gA_i$ in $\sR^d$ consisting of $n$ different families $\gA_i$, $i=1,\hdots, n$.
 Assume that each family $\gA_i$ consists of at most $k$ distinct parallel hyperplanes.
 Then the hyperplane arrangement $\gA$ partitions $\sR^d$ into a number of regions, which is upper bounded by